brucefan1983/GPUMD/doc/gpumd/input_parameters/compute_dpdt.rst

 Here,

-* :attr:`sampling_interval` is the sampling interval for calculating the time derivative of the polarizability.
+* :attr:`sampling_interval` is the sampling interval for calculating the time derivative of the polarization.

 Examples
 --------